 Most Dj cartridges are similar to the P-Mount type but a bit more refined version called the Integrated Cartridge.
-These are rugged as it is a single-piece or unibody cartridge with only an interchangeable Stylus.
+These are rugged as it is a single-piece or unibody cartridges with only an interchangeable Stylus.

-Spherical Tip is recommended for Dj’ing.
+A Spherical Tip is recommended for DJ’ing.
 As, when DJs scratch, fast-forward or rewind to set the mix, the needle rubs against the record groove more than it normally would while playing.
 Here the spherical tip causes less wear and tear to the records.
 This way both the record and the needle last longer.

 Lifting the needle off the record manually – The Finger Lift

 Never touch the cartridge or the stylus when lifting the needle off the record.
-A small piece of metal or plastic called the tonearm lift or the Finger lift that extends out of the turntable cartridge shell.
+A small piece of metal or plastic called the tonearm lift or the Finger lift extends out of the turntable cartridge shell.
 This device is used to lift the tonearm off the record and place it back onto the armrest, locked in place with the tonearm lock.

 The needle is delicate and one needs to be careful when placing the needle on the record.
 The Tonearm of the turntable has the Cartridge at one end and a counterweight at the other.
 This counterweight is adjusted to adjust the pressure the stylus has on the record.

 If the weight pushes the needle too hard the needle can damage the grooves of the record and also damage the turntable needle itself.
 The tension of the needle on the groove needs to be just right so that the needle sits perfectly on the grooves to read them accurately.